-How can sport contribute to tackling environmental challenges?
+How can sport contribute to meeting environmental challenges?
 What does climate change mean for the future of sport?
-This section explores the link between sport and the environment, providing information, examples and resources for those who want to learn more.

-Recent years have seen dire warnings about climate change.
-In November 2022, global leaders reaffirmed their commitment to limiting global temperature rises to 1.5C above pre-industrial levels.
-However, the latest science suggests that it will require a 45% reduction in greenhouse gas emissions by 2030, and we are currently on track for a 2.5C rise by the end of the century.
+In recent years, there have been dire warnings about climate change.
+In November 2022, world leaders reaffirmed their commitment to limiting global temperature increases to 1.5°C above pre-industrial levels.
+However, the latest science suggests this will require a 45% reduction in greenhouse gas emissions by 2030, and we are currently on track for an increase of 2.5°C by the end of the century.

-We are already seeing the effects of climate change, from the shrinking of sea ice and melting of glaciers to ever more intense heat waves and more regular droughts.
-The effects of this are far reaching, contributing to increased food insecurity, forced migration and poverty, among other things.
+We are already seeing the effects of climate change, from shrinking sea ice and melting glaciers to ever more intense heatwaves and more regular droughts.
+The consequences are considerable and contribute, among other things, to increasing food insecurity, forced migration and poverty.

-As the world grapples with the effects of a changing climate, it is important to address how sports, as a powerful global phenomenon, can contribute to both the problem and its solutions.
+As the world grapples with the effects of climate change, it is important to think about how sport, as a powerful global phenomenon, can contribute to both the problem and its solutions.
 Throughout this section, we will delve into various aspects of the relationship between sport and climate change.
-We will explore the impact of sport on the environment, the consequences of climate change for sport, what sports actors are doing to address it, and some future challenges.
+We will explore the impact of sport on the environment, the consequences of climate change on sport, what sport stakeholders are doing to cope and some future challenges.

-Follow the links below to find out more about this important topic:
+Follow the links below to learn more about this important topic:

 - Advocacy and action

-- Articles from the community: Responses to our call for articles on sport and the environment
+- Community articles: Responses to our call for articles on sport and the environment